 Postgraduate education also known as graduate studies takes place after you’ve gained an undergraduate degree.
 This is why most postgraduate qualifications require a Bachelors degree as part of their entry requirements.

 The most popular type of postgraduate degrees is a taught Masters degree.
-There are a wide variety – you can attain a Master of Arts (MA), Master of Science (MSc), Master of Business Administration (MBA), Master of Business Management (MBM), Master of Public Health (MPH), Master of Laws (LLM) or Master of Education (M.Ed. or MA).
+There are a wide variety – you can attain a Master of Arts (MA), Master of Science (MSc), Master of Business Management (MBM), Master of Public Health (MPH), Master of Laws (LLM) or Master of Education (M.Ed. or MA).

 Taught Masters degrees are shorter than Bachelors degrees.
 Studying at postgraduate level is quicker, but the work is at a higher and more complex level, so it’s definitely not a shortcut to gaining a degree!